 - Ends after placenta delivery.

-- A spontaneous abortion, or miscarriage, is spontaneous loss of the fetus before the 20th week of pregnancy
+- A spontaneous abortion, or miscarriage, is the spontaneous loss of the fetus before the 20th week of pregnancy.

 It is important to document condition details to the highest known degree so the diagnosis can be coded to the highest specificity.
 Documentation should include: